oscargdd/lxnm-bis/draft-bg-onions-update-network-service-models.md

 * SRv6 support for L2VPN (issue #15)
 * Performance monitoring
    * ITU-T Y.1731 performance monitoring in Ethernet based networks .
 L2NM itself (RFC 9291) doesn't natively include OAM specifics

-## New functionalities required to fully support connectivity services
+## New Functionalities Required to Fully Support Connectivity Services

 The realization of advance connectivity services requires, in addition to the configurations expressed in LxNM models:
 * Definition of Access Control lists and prefix Sets:
    *Connectivity services often include mechanisms to filter forwarding packets.
 The LxNM models allow to include a 'forwarding-profile-identifier'.
 A forwarding profile refers to the policies that apply to the forwarding of packets conveyed within a VPN.
 Such policies may consist, for example, of applying Access Control Lists (ACLs).
 However, currently there is not an ACL network service model (even though a device level ACL model exists) that allows to manipulate such ACLs and sets when creating the service.